17 Weeks Pregnant: Symptoms, Baby Development, Belly Size & More

 • Overdo any workout

-Shopping for this stage of pregnancy should not be much of a problem.
+Shopping for seventeen weeks pregnancy should not be much of a problem.
 Remember that you have to keep comfort as a priority.
 Make sure you shop for some nice maternity wear in cotton, such as maternity dresses, tops, stretchable leggings, trousers, etc. Go for clothes that give your growing belly enough room and makes this phase of pregnancy easy-peasy.

 For footwear, go for comfortable shoes with a good grip.